cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - For the [Initialization sub-protocol](#initialization), the provider CCV module interacts with a Governance module by handling governance proposals to spawn new consumer chains.
   If such proposals pass, then all validators on the provider chain MUST validate the consumer chain at spawn time; otherwise they get slashed.
-  For an example of how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/master/modules/gov/) of Cosmos SDK.
+  For an example of how governance proposals work, take a look at the [Governance module documentation](https://docs.cosmos.network/v0.44/modules/gov/) of Cosmos SDK.

-- For the [Validator Set Update sub-protocol](#validator-set-update), the provider CCV module interacts with a Staking module on the provider chain.
+- The provider CCV module interacts with a Staking module on the provider chain.
-  For an example of how staking works, take a look at the [Staking module documentation](https://docs.cosmos.network/master/modules/staking/) of Cosmos SDK.
+  For an example of how staking works, take a look at the [Staking module documentation](https://docs.cosmos.network/v0.44/modules/staking/) of Cosmos SDK.
   The interaction is defined by the following interface:
   ```typescript
   interface StakingKeeper {